javajosh/simpatico/combine2.md

 ];
 let core = {};
 ops.every(op => core = combine(core, op));
-// If we get to this point, everything is good!
+// If we reach here without throwing, everything is good!
 ```

 ### Handlers replace each other